Villagecool/Vanilla-Upgrade-Wiki/docs/mobs.md

     - The clones do not do any actual damage to it's target (the hurt animation will still play however)
     <img src="./ass-sets/illusionspawn.gif"/>
 - After it is defeated, the Illusioner will drop a <img src="./ass-sets/items/totem_of_illusion.png" class="inline-img"/> [Totem of Illusion](/items/tools.html#totem-of-illusion)
+- Illusioners will attempt to turn [Red Sheep](https://minecraft.wiki/w/Sheep#Easter_eggs) to become blue, opposing the Evoker

 ### Sounds
 |Sound|Definition|Id|